Experienced personal finance writer

 Members can check their credit scores and get personalized financial advice.

-NerdWallet may sell your information to third parties when you apply for a quote, which can result in unwanted emails, texts, and calls.
+NerdWallet may share your information with third parties when you apply for a quote, which can result in unwanted emails, texts, and calls.

 You might not actually receive a car insurance quote, even after completing the online form.

-NerdWallet partners with Insure.com to provide car insurance quotes to customers who use its platform.
-To get a car insurance quote, users can navigate to NerdWallet’s interactive web form under the insurance tab on its website.
-Overall, it’s quick and easy to use, guiding users step by step through a series of questions.
+To start, you can navigate to NerdWallet’s interactive web form under the insurance tab on its website.
+The survey is quick and easy to use.
+You’ll just have to answer a series of questions.

 Homeownership status